VikramShenoy97/Understanding-Capsule-Networks/README.md

 Each capsule in the Digit Capsule Layer is a 16-Dimensional Vector.
 By holding 15 dimensions constant and slightly varying one dimension, we can understand the property captured by that dimension as shown below:

-There is my interpretation of what some of these dimensions capture.

 Fig. 8 Dimension 4 (Localised Skew)        |  Fig 9.
 Dimension 5 (Curvature)
 :-------------------------:|:-------------------------:
 ![](https://github.com/VikramShenoy97/Understanding-Capsule-Networks/blob/master/Dimensional_Reconstructions/Pose_Reconstructions_for_dimension_4.png)  |  ![](https://github.com/VikramShenoy97/Understanding-Capsule-Networks/blob/master/Dimensional_Reconstructions/Pose_Reconstructions_for_dimension_5.png)